Psiphon-Inc/psiphon-automation/EmailResponder/README.md

    (I don't think it matters where in the file you add it.
 I put it before the `pickup` line.)

     ```
+    # Local-only STMPD used for sending processed email
     127.0.0.1:2525      inet  n       -       -       -       -       smtpd
       -o syslog_name=postfix2
       -o smtpd_tls_security_level=none